Two big names in the world of outdoor clothing are Patagonia and North Face.

 North Face Venture Full Review

-North Face have created a lightweight, simple, yet effective waterproof jacket with the Venture 2.
+North Face has created a lightweight, simple, yet effective waterproof jacket with the Venture 2.

 Pit zips increase the jacket's ability to circulate air and dump heat, while the adjustable hood stays comfortably on your head even in windy conditions.